 More weight creates more momentum as it spins.
 The added momentum reduces lag between pedal strokes, making for a smoother movement.

-Overall, this elliptical is packing some pretty impressive muscle under the hood with a 30 lb flywheel.
-Having 25 resistance levels and incline options gives you a lot of control over the intensity of your workouts.
+Overall, this elliptical is packing some solid muscle under the hood.
+And having 25 resistance levels and incline options gives you a lot of control over the intensity of your workouts.

 The Nautilus E618 comes with the following features: